 There are some foods and drinks that can discolor the ceramic surface like wine, berries, grapefruit, coffee, soda, energy drinks, and some high-pigmented sauces or ketchup.

 If you are eating fruits, cut them into smaller pieces.
 Apples, carrots, and other hard-surfaced vegetables or fruits may break off the ceramic components, so be careful about how and what you eat.

 - Avoid smoking.

 Even healthy teeth turn yellow with smoking, let alone the braces.
 To prevent your ceramic brackets from staining, you shouldn’t smoke.
 Sounds like a good idea to start quitting!

 Stick to the everyday brushing and flossing of your teeth.
 Maintaining good oral health during orthodontics is necessary to prevent cavities, tooth decay, and bacterial growth on teeth and around the braces.

 If you use whitening toothpastes or other whitening products like gels when your braces are on, the parts of teeth that are under the brackets will maintain their color.
 Therefore, the exposed teeth appear whiter in color.

 Am I the right candidate for ceramic braces?

-When it comes to effectiveness, both metal and ceramic brace are efficient for treating crooked teeth and jaw discrepancies.
+When it comes to effectiveness, both metal and ceramic are efficient for treating crooked teeth and bite problems.
 Adults opt for ceramic ones because they may work outside and have social communications, which metal braces are not acceptable in their mind.